cristianvasquez/obsidian-snippets-plugin/README.md

 ### Preview mode

-The plugin shows a 'run' button for a recognized snippet.
+The plugin shows a 'run' button for a recognized (shell) snippet.

 ![preview mode example](./img/preview.png)